 Lunch was so filling I went to sleep for a few hours waking up just south of Anchorage, Alaska.
 Watching the videos and flight following occupied my time until the mid-flight snack.

-The mid-flight snack. five hours and 30 minutes from NRT.
+The mid-flight snack was served five hours and 30 minutes from NRT.

 The FAs served the arrival meal early, about two hours and 25 minutes before landing.
 Again they had picture menus.
 I appreciated the timing because it left plenty of time after the meal and before landing to pack everything up, go to the lavatory, etc. and get buckled in for landing.